Primary Changes: The Hot Trend of 2021?

 Google has expanded its collaboration with Defending Digital Campaigns, a nonprofit and nonpartisan organization, to provide nonpartisan virtual security training in all 50 states.
 Google also plans to establish an election security help desk and provide best practices on how to protect accounts and more.

 The University of Washington’s Center for an Informed Public announced its new award program, the CIP Award for Excellence.
 This award will be given to an individual or organization that has made outstanding contributions or achievements in mitigating the challenges of misinformation and disinformation.

 Monthly Dose of Cybersecurity

 Denver, Colo.—NCSL hosted a State Policy 101 session, Getting Ahead of Cybercriminals, for legislators and legislative staff.
 The session focused on cybercriminals’ motivations, how to understand cybersecurity risks and how to prepare for and prevent them.
-If you’re a legislator or staffer and you missed it—just log in here to find the archived recording.

 Washington, D.C.—The Center for Democracy and Technology released a report outlining an agenda for U.S. election cybersecurity improvements.
 The report looks at the challenges of maintaining security in elections and how election officials and policymakers might best address them for 2021 and beyond.

 Cambridge, Mass.—The Belfer Center’s bipartisan Defending Digital Democracy Project released Beyond 2020: Policy Recommendations for the Future of Election Security.
 This report reviews the challenges the election security ecosystem faced in 2020 due to the COVID-19 pandemic and other threats and also makes recommendations for how those challenges can be addressed by state and federal policymakers.